almefy/almefy-integration-nuxtjs/README.md

 Planned improvments the next weeks

 - move to public git
-- enable per identity view of tokens enrolled
+- clean up code a bit, for better readability
 - set admin-role via web-interface
+- display more userdata on a profile page
 - enable enrollment without email locally on screen
--